 The Responsible Entity will continue to explore opportunities to stabilise the Group's capital structure.
-The Responsible Entity will continue to look at opportunities to maximise proceeds from the exploitation of the investment property including the sale of harvested timber as well as exploring opportunities to earn rental income from cleared areas of Linkletter's Place.
+The Responsible Entity will continue to look at opportunities to maximise proceeds from the exploitation of the investment property including the sale of harvested timber.